Arleycht/fisch-bot/README.md

 Currently, the numbers are configured for a single 1920x1080 monitor with the Roblox window maximized (not fullscreen).

-There is a second configuration available by switching out the commented alternative reel rects where the window is docked to the right.
-You can dock it to the right by either dragging the window to the right of the screen or pressing `Windows Key + Right Arrow`.
+There is a second configuration available by toggling the `use_right_docked_window` flag where the window is docked to the right.
+You can dock the Roblox window to the right by either dragging the window to the right of the screen or pressing `Windows Key + Right Arrow`.

 Hotkeys are currently configured as so: